 Challengers and Icons are the most loved types of brands.
 Challengers change the future with big ideas that drive culture and categories forward.
 Icons are experts at nurturing their specialness and meaning.

-Traditionally with beauty, we expect to create brands for the needs and desires of an increasingly polarizing marketplace.
+Traditionally with beauty, we expect to create brands for the needs and desires of an increasingly polarized marketplace.
 But Challenger and Iconic brands are equally important.
 They represent culture at two different ends of the spectrum and complement as much as polarize each other.
-Most icons were once Challengers and, it’s probably fair to say, that the future vision for every brand owner includes creating the next all-important iconic brand.
+Most icons were once Challengers, and it’s probably fair to say that the future vision for every brand owner includes creating the next all-important iconic brand.
 And today’s Challengers can become tomorrow’s icons by putting brand identity and design at the heart of their communication.

 Challenger brand breakthrough and success stems from originality as they redefine, propagate and revolutionize to express a vision of change and disseminate this vision as quickly and effectively as possible – with every element of a Challenger’s expression a creative canvas from which to create a powerful and imaginative expression of their inspirational vision.

 The ergonomic NYX The Curve Liquid Eyeliner, launched in 2013, continues to make waves.
 A powerful and truly ground-breaking new idea, boldly and consciously disrupting what has come before to showcase a new vision of the future.
 And although only at concept stage, the Naked line of intimate care products works as a living embodiment of change, introducing a new visual language and aiming to establish new codes, symbols and equities.
 With oddly shaped forms and flesh-coloured surfaces resembling the naked body, the range is inspired by the trend of interactive design and uses thermochromic paint to allow the ‘naked’ container to timidly glow where touched.